Instructor: Liza Wynette

 5. Proof: Based on the critique of the above, use the computer to execute at least two versions of your best idea (present at least one proof with an alternate font choice).
 Publish low-res PDF's (instructions) on your personal Process Page for critique.
 Be prepared to talk about what design principles are utilized in your design.
 Also print a high-quality color proof for your Process Book.

 6. Final critique: Based on the critique of the above, fine-tune your designs (if needed).
 Submit high-quality color proof(s) for final critique (see printing tips).
 Prepare a presentation to justify your design decisions.
 Also publish a high-res PDF (instructions) on your personal Process Page.

 7. Grading: Submit two copies of your work for grading.
-One final will be returned to you after grading.
-File the graded final in your Process Book for individual review along with all the preliminary work you did for the project (research, brief, sketches, preliminary proofs, final proof).
+One proof will be returned to you after grading.
+File the graded proof in your Process Book for individual review along with all the preliminary work you did for the project (research, brief, sketches, preliminary proofs, final proof).
 Review your Process Page and make sure you have an accurate record of your process.
 Also submit one multi-page high-res PDF (instructions) via Cobra's dropbox.
 You will not receive credit for this project if any of the above elements are missing.

 8. Portfolio preparation: If you are happy with the results of this project, consider including it in your portfolio.
 If necessary, continue to make refinements until you are 100% satisfied with the project.
 Be sure to save all your files for future editing.

 9. Extra credit: Submit your project into the annual student show by printing your screenshots (use this Photoshop template) and mounting it on foam board.
 Submit your project using the online entry form at gds.parkland.edu/show (digital media entries do not require a JPEG to be uploaded).
 Your project may win a cash prize and be published in a showcase of student work on Parkland's website.